isa-ulisboa/greends-avcad-2024/git-instructions.md

 ### Step 6 - Make a pull request to the original repository

-In github click on "pull request" -> "new pull request"
+In github click on "open pull request" -> "create pull request".

 ---
 ### Return to step 3 whenever a change has been made into the original repository.